 Greetings from the Managing Director:

 In my first few years in Shanghai, there were only two other foreign lawyers in what was and remains one of the largest and most dynamic cities in the world.
-These lawyers were the intelligent, witty and urbane Mr. Norman Giavant (Lau Gu to those of us who knew him) who worked at Coudert Brothers (later Freshfields and much to my dismay has now retired) who arrived in 1985, and the other was the charming, capable, musically inclined, and forever youthful, Mr. Fred Burke (who now heads Baker McKenzie’s Vietnam practice) who became resident in the city sometime in 1988.
-All the other leading China experts lived outside of Shanghai [with the exception of some brave souls in Beijing, like Mr. Doug Markel; Clarke “Sandy” Randt; Tim Stafford; Tao Jinzou; bon-vivant and Mandarin-descendant Handel Lee; Jamie Horsley (now at Yale Law School) and the "father" of all China legal experts in my humble opinion, the indomitable Jerome Cohen (now of NYU Law and Of Counsel with Paul Weiss in New York).
-Everybody else "parachuted" in an out of China in those days, few stayed here over the long haul day after day and year after year, to attempt in a Quixotic way to improve the system on the ground.
+These lawyers were the intelligent, witty and urbane Mr. Norman Givant (Lao Gu 老虎 to those of us who knew him) who worked at Coudert Brothers (later Freshfields and much to my dismay has now retired) who arrived in 1985, and the other was the charming, capable, musically inclined, and forever youthful, Mr. Fred Burke (who now heads Baker McKenzie’s Vietnam practice) who became resident in the city sometime in 1988.
+All the other leading China experts lived outside of Shanghai [with the exception of some brave souls in Beijing, like Mr. Doug Markel; Clarke “Sandy” Randt; Tim Stafford; Tao Jinzou; bon-vivant and Mandarin-descendant Handel Lee; Jamie Horsley (now at Yale Law School) and the "father" of all China legal experts in my humble opinion, the indomitable Jerome Cohen (now of NYU Law and of Counsel with Paul Weiss in New York).
+Everybody else "parachuted" in and out of China in those days; few stayed here over the long haul day after day and year after year, to attempt in a Quixotic way to improve the system on the ground.

-Brilliant or insightful, stupid or silly, ignorant or arrogant I stayed and did my best to scrounge out a living and make the practice of law and management of Chinese law firms my calling.
-So I have managed this firm for the past 15 years, with some miscalculations and some success.
+Brilliant or stupid, insightful or silly, ignorant or arrogant I stayed and did my best to scrounge out a living and make the practice of law and management of Chinese law firms my calling.
+I have managed this firm for the past 15 years, with some miscalculations and some success.
 I learned “on the fly by the seat of my trousers" in a pre-internet information age where a lawyer here was required to know just about everything on any aspect of Chinese law, culture and language.
 We were challenged every single day and I looked at it as an adventure rather than an obstacle.

 When the foreign law firm in which I worked as an associate pulled out of China after June 4, 1989, I stayed and went to work as the first foreigner since 1949 to work with a local Chinese State-run law firm.
 There were few people to learn from at that time.
 At the State-run firm, the director never studied law a single day in his life and the only other person who had any legal education besides myself was an older gentleman who had studied law before 1949.
 However, I did my absolute best with the limited resources and a willing group of Chinese nationals to make this Chinese State-run firm and later when they permitted private Chinese firms (my present firm) to utilize and employ Western law firm management skills to better serve all of our clients.